decentraland/documentation/content/creator/sdk7/architecture/querying-components.md

 ```

 {{< hint warning >}}
-**📔 Note**   These references are read-only.
+**📔 Note**:  These references are read-only.
 To fetch mutable versions of those components, you need to use the `.getMutable` function referencing the entity.
 {{< /hint >}}

 You can then refer to these references as you iterate over the collection of results, in each entry you'll have access to the entity and its corresponding component references.